Mount Burr, South Australia: History

 Also in the surveying party was artist George French Angas.

 In 1873, an Act of Parliament was passed which encouraged the planting of forests, and the South Australian Department of Woods and Forests was quite likely the first government forestry department created in the British Commonwealth.
 The first trees planted included not only the native eucalypts, but also hardwoods from Europe and conifers from Europe and North America.
 The radiata pine, native to California, proved especially successful, and huge numbers were planted.

 The town of Mount Burr was established in 1931, home to a large timber mill which was the first of its kind in the area.
 The town and all of its facilities were built by the Government of South Australia in the middle of a forest, mostly using locally sawn timber.

 A cricket and football club were established in 1932 and 1940 respectively.

 In October 1965, when the first regional South Australian commercial television station, SES-8, located at Mount Gambier, was readying for transmission in the South-east, a tensioning cable on a 500 ft transmitter mast broke, and the steel tower crashed to the ground.
 Fortunately nobody was seriously injured and the launch went ahead in March 1966.
 SES-8 was sold to WIN Television in 1999, and regional broadcasting from Mt Gambier ceased in 2013.

 In late 2000 the timber mill closed.

 Geography

-The town is named after a local mountain called Mount Burr, which it measures 240 m tall and is an extinct volcano.
+The town is named after a local mountain called Mount Burr, which it measures 240 m tall and is an dormant volcano.
 Mount Burr lies within the Limestone Coast region.

 The mountain of Mount Burr is home to the SES-8 television transmitter, which is responsible for transmitting WIN Television, Seven SA, Ten SA, SBS and ABC television to households across the south-east of SA and western Victoria.

-Demographics

-At the 2016 Australian census, Mount Burr had a population of 314, consisting of 91 families of mostly Anglo-Australian ancestry.